Unhappy with Your Marriage but Your Spouse Doesn’t Want to Do Therapy?

 My heart goes out to anyone who finds themselves doing all the work in an unsatisfying relationship.
 You may feel like you are sacrificing yourself without much results.
 Work with a therapist can help you journey through this time and set the appropriate boundaries or let yourself off easy for having unrealistic expectations due to your own limitations.

 A therapist will help guide you to how much control are in or out of the relationship.
-It will help you communicate what it is that YOU need and set boundaries to ensure your needs are met, but leave the other side of the boundary open so a spouse can learn how they mess up.
+It will help you communicate what it is that YOU need and set boundaries to ensure your needs are met.
+But leave the other side of the boundary open so a spouse can learn how they mess up.
 Doing this can help to save us from burnout and ensure our contributions toward the betterment of the marriage is not coming at your own mental or emotional expense.

 There may be some other expectations that you have to redefine.
 Problems frequently arise in relationships when couples hold unspoken or mismatched expectations about the partnership.
 This path will help you identify what the marriage can and should provide for YOU as well as learn how to communicate this *effectively* with your spouse.